lgpintomkt/tensorflow-control/README.rst

 .. image:: https://coveralls.io/repos/python-control/python-control/badge.svg
    :target: https://coveralls.io/r/python-control/python-control

-Python Control Systems Library
+Python Tensorflow Control Systems Library
 ==============================

-The Python Control Systems Library is a Python module that implements basic operations for analysis and design of feedback control systems.
+The Python Tensorflow Control Systems Library is a Python module that implements basic operations for analysis and design of feedback control systems.

+It is a fork of the original Python Tensorflow Control Systems Library which replaces scikit learn with tensorflow probability for the optimization.

+This is a work in progress.
+Use at your own peril.

 Features
 --------